amirsh/quickstep-datalog/README.md

 # Apache Quickstep (RecStep Backend)

-The repos is forked from the original **[Quickstep](https://github.com/apache/incubator-retired-quickstep)** github repo.
+The repo is forked from the original **[Quickstep](https://github.com/apache/incubator-retired-quickstep)** github repo.
 The code has been specificically modified to serve as the backend of **[RecStep](http://www.vldb.org/pvldb/vol12/p695-fan.pdf)**, a state-of-the-art Datalog engine built on top of a in-memory relational database system (namely Quickstep).

 ### Set-up Instructions